I am a major enthusiast for history of all kinds. I especially love researching and writing about the lesser known parts of history.

 Ginsburg not only got the job, she succeeded.
-She ended up working for Judge Palmieri for 2 years.
+She ended up working for Judge Palmieri for two years.

 After her clerkship, Ginsburg joined the Columbia Law School Project on International Procedure.
-While working there Ginsburg learned Swedish and co-authored a book on Swedish legal procedures.
+While there, she learned Swedish and co-authored a book on Swedish legal procedures.

-She later joined the American Civil Liberties Union where she assisted in gender discrimination cases.
+She later joined the American Civil Liberties Union (ACLU) where she assisted in gender discrimination cases.

-Ginsburg argued 6 gender discrimination cases before the Supreme Court and won 5.
-The most famous is arguably Weinberger vs Wiesenfeld where Stephen Wiesenfeld, a widower was denied Social Security benefits because he was a man.
-Ginsburg argued that the denial of benefits to Wiesenfeld was a violation of his 5th amendment due process rights and won an 8-1 decision.
+Ginsburg argued six gender discrimination cases before the Supreme Court and won five.
+The most famous is arguably Weinberger vs Wiesenfeld, where Stephen Wiesenfeld, a widower, was denied Social Security benefits because he was a man.
+Ginsburg argued that the denial of benefits to Wiesenfeld was a violation of his 5th amendment due process rights, and she won an 8-1 decision.

-In 1980, Ginsburg was nominated to the US Court of Appeals by President Carter.
-She served on the court for 13 years until she was nominated by President Clinton in 1993 to replace retiring Justice Byron White on the US Supreme Court.
+In 1980, Ginsburg was nominated to the U.S. Court of Appeals by President Jimmy Carter.
+She served on the court for 13 years until she was nominated by President Bill Clinton in 1993 to replace retiring Justice Byron White on the U.S. Supreme Court.

-Bush v.
-Gore - The state of Florida ordered a manual hand recount of 9000 presidential election ballots in Miami-Date County.
+The state of Florida ordered a manual hand recount of 9000 presidential election ballots in Miami-Dade County.
 It also ordered that every county in Florida immediately begin manually recounting all "under-votes" (ballots which did not indicate a vote for president).
-George Bush petitioned the US Supreme Court for an emergency stay.
-The US Supreme Court granted the stay and eventually ruled that Florida's scheme for counting the ballots was unconstitutional and that no recount could be completed in the time allotted.
+George Bush petitioned the U.S. Supreme Court for an emergency stay.
+The U.S. Supreme Court granted the stay and eventually ruled that Florida's scheme for counting the ballots was unconstitutional and that no recount could be completed in the time allotted.
 This ruling effectively handed the election to George W. Bush.

 Ruth Bader Ginsburg dissented, saying "In sum, the Court’s conclusion that a constitutionally adequate recount is impractical is a prophecy the Court’s own judgment will not allow to be tested.
 Such an untested prophecy should not decide the Presidency of the United States.
 I dissent."

-Obergefell v.
-Hodges - Groups of same-sex couples sued their relevant state agencies in Ohio, Michigan, Kentucky, and Tennessee to challenge the constitutionality of those states' bans on same-sex marriage or refusal to recognize legal same-sex marriages that occurred in jurisdictions that provided for such marriages.
-The US Supreme Court struck down all state laws preventing same sex marriage as unconstitutional.
+Groups of same-sex couples sued their relevant state agencies in Ohio, Michigan, Kentucky, and Tennessee to challenge the constitutionality of those states' bans on same-sex marriage or refusal to recognize legal same-sex marriages that occurred in jurisdictions that provided for such marriages.
+The U.S. Supreme Court struck down all state laws preventing same-sex marriage as unconstitutional.

 "You can't have it all, all at once.
-Who —man or woman— has it all, all at once?
+Who—man or woman—has it all, all at once?
 Over my lifespan I think I have had it all.
-But in different periods of time things were rough"— Ruth Bader Ginsburg
+But in different periods of time things were rough."

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.